Hala Pinocchio Table Lamps

-Materials: brass, aluminium, iron, made with Bakelite sockets, plastic sockets and porcelain and brass sockets.
+Materials: Brass, iron.
+Aluminium perforated with stars lampshade.
+Made with Bakelite sockets, plastic sockets and porcelain and brass sockets over the years.

 Height: 30 cm / 11.81” – adjustable